k0nserv/hugotunius.se/_posts/2021-01-03-an-analysis-of-privacy-on-the-app-store.md

 Here *Shopping(Free)* is the clear winner, perhaps because of amount of analytics used to improve and understand things like checkout conversion and cart abandonment.

-Another interesting observation here is that worst 23 charts, sorted be median, are all free.
+Another interesting observation here is that worst 23 charts, sorted by median, are all free.
 The first paid chart is *Travel(Paid)* at position 24.

 When considering the percentage of apps in each chart that don't collect any data there's commonality with the above. *Health & Fitness(Free)*, *Shopping(Free)*, and *Travel(Free)* all show up again.